SAP1EN/Wasserstein_GAN/README.md

     return gradient_penalty
 ```
 ***
 After defining our hyperparameters and our loss functions, we can begin training.
-For the Wasserstein GAN, we all want to track the
+For the Wasserstein GAN, we also want to track the
 `Wasserstein distance` (as well as the `generator loss` and `discriminator loss`.

 ![](https://github.com/atlascu/Wasserstein_GAN/blob/master/docs/imgs/wgan%20loss.png)